sandialabs/chemical-recommender-system/README.md

 For further questions, please contact panair@sandia.gov

 ## Contributing
 For guidelines on contributing to the CRS, refer to `CONTRIBUTING.md`.
+Obviously, a change in the application requires not just editing source code, but also updating the image.
+To do so you must create a `DockerImport` folder in line with the `Dockerfile`, containing the three Milvus import folders and the OPERA installation package.
+The OPERA installation package can be downloaded from its Github, and the Milvus data can be downloaded from the volumes hooked up in the current image.